 I think I did drag less than ten times in Phoenix.
 Once I moved back to New York City, I really didn’t start doing it again until 2010.
-I worked at Q on Staten Island and then starting competing at So You Think You Can Drag, Stars Search, Traniaml, and Cattle Call.
-The Arizona drag scene is more of a unit, three or four numbers and looks for each queen whereas in NYC, it’s more of a one queen one show kind of gig.
+I worked at Q on Staten Island and then starting competing in So You Think You Can Drag, Stars Search, Traniaml, and Cattle Call.
+The Arizona drag scene is more of a unit, three or four numbers and looks for each queen whereas in NYC, it’s more of a one queen, one show kind of gig.

 How soon after your return to New York did your medical issues begin?

 I’ve had M.S. symptoms for maybe four years, but at the time doctors didn’t know what was wrong.
 It hit me really hard last year in June.